 - Pomeranians are intelligent, easy-going dogs that make great pets for people of all ages - especially those who live in small homes or apartments.

 - These pups require early socialization to develop healthy relationships with people and other animals.

-- Pomeranian puppies enjoy short walks but need to be trained not to bark excessively when living near neighbors.
+- Pomeranian puppies enjoy short walks but must be trained not to bark excessively when living near neighbors.

 - The cost of additional items, such as food and supplies, should also be considered when budgeting for your new pet.